What The Westboro Baptist Church Did To Pokemon Will Make You Cringe [Opinion]

 The Westboro Baptist Church and Pokemon have done battle this year.
-It seems the church, known for ‘preaching’ by picketing the funerals of soldiers and being extremely anti-gay, decided to lash back at Pokemon one more time before 2016 closed.
+It seems the church, known for “preaching” by picketing the funerals of soldiers and being extremely anti-gay, decided to lash back at Pokemon one more time before 2016 closed.
 The images they’ve altered of Pokemon will make anyone who loves either the game or LGBT equality cringe.

 Inquisitr reported back in July that the Westboro Baptist Church had been turned into a virtual gym in the Pokemon Go game, which sends players hunting virtual creatures in the real world.

 A player took advantage of this opportunity to pop a Clefairy named LoveIsLove into the church gym.
 Westboro Baptist responded with a Pokemon image of their own.
-Editing the original image to read ‘LustIsLust,’ Westboro added another Pokemon, whose name mirrored the anti-gay slur typically slathered on their signs.
+Editing the original image to read “LustIsLust,” Westboro added another Pokemon whose name mirrored the anti-gay slur typically slathered on their signs.

 “@CGBPosts: Westboro Baptist Church Gym is controlled by a Clefairy named LOVEISLOVE.”
 Not for long!! #PokemonGO pic.twitter.com/f1hWF7toz6